 One of my favorite things at Casa Gangotena was the mind-boggling cocktail menu.
 It was mind-boggling because they used flavors that I had never considered for cocktails or mixed together.
 The mixologist and Beverage Director, Jossimar Luján, not only creates incredible cocktail concoctions but he tells

 He worked with a local pottery artist to create one-of-a-kind drinkware that goes with each drink ‘story’ on the menu.
-It was such a unique concept I’ve never seen before and the pottery was absolutely beautiful.
+It was such a unique concept I’d never seen before and the pottery was absolutely beautiful.

 If interested, Casa Gangotena will help arrange a visit to the pottery studio and you can meet with ceramicist Claudia Anhalzer to learn how she comes up with the ideas for the containers that house the cocktail story.
 Plus – you can see her other work on display in her studio.